- Register a new course

 The Blackboard system is accessible to staff and students; you can log in with your Solis-ID and password.
 The Blackboard server can be found at uu.blackboard.com.
 There are also user manuals available on how to use Blackboard (in Dutch).
 Depending on the faculty where the course will be taught you can contact:

-UMCU - Get a Solis-ID for teachers via scoop (in Dutch).
-Ask the Blackboard coordinator (Fiona Slond) to give you designer-rights for your course.
+UMCU - Get a Solis-ID for teachers via website of the UMC Utrecht.
+Ask the Blackboard coordinator (Sape van der Werf) to give you designer-rights for your course.

 Depending on the faculty for which the course will be taught, you can make reservations via: